Asherbeck10/Password-Generator/README.md

 * Open the browser [here](https://asherbeck10.github.io/Password-Generator/).
 * Press the Generate Password button and follow on screen instructions.
 * You should chose to generate a password with 10-64 characters.
-* you should chose at list one of the following characters: special characters,uppercase letters,lowercase letters and numeric characters
+* you should chose at least one of the following characters: special characters,uppercase letters,lowercase letters and numeric characters
 <br>
 <br>